Bécane: Background and release

-Composition
+Music and lyrics

-The song is three minutes long and is described as having influences of jazz, soul, and rap.
-The song discusses seeking freedom: Yamê said in an interview with OkayAfrica that, in Paris, it is "very crowded", causing people to use motorbikes to travel.
-He added that "you can travel at any time, stating: "for me, it’s the motorbike because I could go see my friends freely, go anywhere freely."
-While discussing freedom.
-Yamê also talks about the stress of computer work while stating that he would take "any risk" to get out of the job.
-According to Pan African Music, it praises the "reliability" of German engines while opposing businesses based on rules.
-"Sur ma bécane, je file droit vers l’horizon" expresses a desire for freedom, according to Melo while "Seul sur la route, je fais face à moi-même" talks about a "yearning" for escape.
+"Bécane" is three minutes long and has been described as having influences of jazz, soul, and rap.
+The song discusses seeking freedom: Yamê said in an interview with OkayAfrica that, in Paris, it is "very crowded," causing people to use motorbikes to travel.
+He added that "you can travel at any time," stating, "For me, it’s the motorbike because I could go see my friends freely, go anywhere freely."
+Yamê then added that the song was generally about a tool that helps "seek freedom".
+While discussing freedom, Yamê also talks about the stress of computer work while stating that he would take "any risk" to get out of the job.
+According to Pan African Music, it also praises the "reliability" of German engines while opposing businesses based on rules.
+"On my bike, I head straight toward the horizon" (Note: Translated from French.) expresses a desire for freedom, according to Melo, while "Alone on the road, I face myself" talks about a "yearning" for escape.

+Critical reception

+According to Générations, Yamê made the public "fall under his spell" with his writing, a "hypnotizing" voice, and a production between rap, jazz, and soul.
+Clémence Depresle of Le Petit Bulletin reported a soft instrumental accompanied by a "honeyed voice" that easily changes pitch.
+Depresle added that Yamê "waits for the bass" before giving a more "assertive voice," showing that his influences are accompanied by more "expressive" gestures.
+Depresle noted that the artist's look during the "A Colors Show" performance was "hard to categorize" with an oversized T-shirt and a fringed jacket with a feather-like effect.
+Ségo Raffaitin of Radio Nova said that the chorus could easily stick in your mind and that the song is "undeniably" one of the bangers of 2023.
+Raffaitin added that the song had a nice melody while mentioning its music video.
+He said that the song made you want to "hit the road" and "devour the asphalt," adding that his high-pitched and raw voice without autotune was a rarity.
+Guillaume Dubigny of Melo described Yamê's voice as singular while spanning several octaves with "distinctive phrasing amplified by astonishing pitch jumps".